adrian154/photobox/README.md

 # Deploying

 To run Photobox, just install [NodeJS](https://nodejs.org/en/download/) and start the app with `node index.js`.
 A Docker image is available at [Docker Hub](https://hub.docker.com/r/adrian154/photobox).
+When using Docker, you'll probably want to create a bind mount for `/app/tmp`, or else all uploads will be buffered in memory.

-Photobox doesn't manage TLS, if you want to use it with HTTPS (highly recommended) you'll have to use a reverse proxy like nginx.

-When reverse proxied behind nginx, I recommend setting the following properties:
+Photobox doesn't manage TLS.
+If you want to use it with HTTPS (which is strongly recommended) you'll have to use a reverse proxy like Nginx.
+When reverse proxied behind Nginx, I recommend setting the following properties:

 ```
 client_max_body_size 0;